CChenalds17/LexEd/README.md

 # LexEd <img style="float: right;" src="resources/icon.ico">
 LexEd is a tool designed to help non-native English speakers elevate their professional English.
-LexEd corrects, explains, and creates practice problems on your common error — all in one app.
+LexEd corrects, explains, and creates practice problems on your common errors — all in one app.

 ## Why LexEd?
 - **More** than just a spell-checker